 The 4th Class Stationary Engineer has custody of and is responsible for a range of heating plant equipment and systems as described in the attached dimension sheet.
 These include: a diesel electric generator, computer systems that control the plant or facility, instruments and gauges, controls to regulate plant output, the plant distribution system, oil and gas fired high pressure boilers, combustion chambers, firing equipment, water pumps, valves, expansion joints, fans, hand and power tools and water samples.

 The work includes responsibility for a shift log that details plant operating conditions and matters that may affect plant safety and security.

 The 4th Class Stationary Engineer is required make tours of inspection, record observations and to ensure that readings on instruments and gauges comply with regulations, operating procedures and occupational health and safety standards.

 The 4th Class Stationary Engineer interprets information for colleagues, clients and supervisors on operational issues, deficiencies or changes in normal operations and new equipment; relays verbal instruction, as received from supervisors or colleagues regarding inspection and repair.

 The 4th Class Stationary Engineer troubleshoots to identify mechanical equipment problems.
 Creativity is required to implement solutions to mechanical breakdowns.
 The actions performed prevent damage to the plant and equipment, increased operating costs and the interruption of service to clients.

 The incumbent makes recommendations on purchasing parts and supplies.

 KNOWLEDGE & SKILLS

-5 years or more at Class 2 level and demonstrated leadership experience
+Up to 3 years or more at Class 4 level

 The work requires general knowledge of federal and provincial regulations related to environmental standards and occupational health and safety in plant operations.